FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_WFS.md

 ![WFS]( https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/WFSNiceOutput.png)

-Where traditionally WFS is used on a colinear array of very tightly spaced loudspeakers, SPAT Revolution allows for the use of the spatial audio reproduction technique on systems with greater spacing, in smaller loudspeaker quantity and potentially handling any type of 2D or 3D speaker arrangements.
+Where traditionally WFS is used on a collinear array of very tightly spaced loudspeakers, SPAT Revolution allows for the use of the spatial audio reproduction technique on systems with greater spacing, in smaller loudspeaker quantity and potentially handling any type of 2D or 3D speaker arrangements.

 ![WFS]( https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/WFSNice4.png)